Material Comparison

 | Sisal | $10–14 /m² | $14–18 /m² | $18–22 /m² |

 Note: Prices are indicative FOB Chengdu ranges as of May 2026.
 Actual pricing depends on quantity, color complexity and specific weave pattern.
 Contact us for a project-specific quote.
-See our pricing guide for landed-cost calculations including freight and duties.

 Which Is Right for Your Project?